fullaware/asteroidmining/README.md

 ### Version 2
 1. Create speed, location, distance attributes.
 1. Create base attributes [Mineral Processing/Water, Refinery/Fuel, Forge/Metal, Miner Ships and upgrades, ]
+1. Can only repair if has 'Repair Drone', Repair Drones have levels that can speed time to repair in x moves.

 Game Loop